 Performing skullcrushers for the triceps on the reverse hyper allows for full range tricep activation without placing too much load on the elbow joint.
-The client will lay on the ground and will reach over their head to grab the strap to the pendulum.
+The client will lay on the ground and will reach overhead to grab the strap to the pendulum.
 The client will then point the elbows up to the ceiling and extend the triceps forward and up.
-This will place most of the emphasis in the last few inches of the extension of the tricep, providing a great stimulus that’s similar to locking out a heavy bench press.
+This will place most of the emphasis on the last few inches of the extension of the tricep, providing an effective stimulus that’s similar to locking out a heavy bench press.

 Reverse Hyper Hammer Curls

 Can’t forget about the other side of the arm!
 Utilizing the reverse hyper for hammer curls is a great way to train the biceps and brachioradialis without the load and stress on the elbow joint.
 This movement has the client set up behind the machine while holding the straps with a neutral grip.
 The client will then initiate the movement by engaging the biceps and flexing the elbow to create the contraction.
 This creates a new angle to the hammer curl exercise for an alternative stimulus.

 Reverse Hyper Earthquake Pallof Anti Rotation Isometric Hold